tomhallmain/simple_image_compare/README.md

 # Simple Image Compare Tool

-Simple image comparison tool that detects color and face similarities.
+Simple image comparison tool that detects color and face similarities using CLIP embeddings (default) and color matching (separate optional mode).

 ## Usage

 Clone this repository and ensure Python 3 and the required packages are installed from requirements.txt.

-Run `app.py` to start the UI, or provide the location of the directory containing images for comparison to `compare.py` at runtime.
+Run `app.py` to start the UI, or provide the location of the directory containing images for comparison to `compare_embeddings.py` or `compare.py` at runtime.

 Useful for detecting duplicates or finding associations between large unstructured sets of image files.
 File management controls are available after the image analysis has completed.